AdobeDocs/experience-manager-xml-documentation-learn.en/help/guides/README.md

-# XML Documentation for Adobe Experience Manager (or AEM DoX)
+# Adobe Experience Manager Guides

-This folder contains all the XML Documentation Guides.
+This folder contains all the AEM Guides Guides.

 Your contributions to the documentation are welcome.
 Please see the following resources: